-“When I saw you laying on that bed, it felt like I was watching your funeral.”
+“When I saw you laying in that hospital bed, it really felt like I was watching your funeral!”

 “For whoever would save his life will lose it, but whoever loses his life for my sake and the gospel's will save it.”
 Mark 8:35